 Each year, any funds remaining after expenses have been paid (margins) are allocated to your capital credit account.
 Capital credits, which are based on the amount of applicable services you have purchased over the year, vary from member to member and year to year.
 The SCTC Board of Directors, after assessing the financial condition of the co-op, determines what portion, if any, of margins can be returned or distributed to members.

-This process helps keep the cooperative financially stable, while offering members the benefit of a distribution whenever possible.
+This process helps keep the cooperative financially stable while offering members the benefit of a distribution whenever possible.
 When we have a good financial year, you benefit.

 Definitions